International

 Executive Power

-The President of the Republic is both the Head of State and the Head of Government, and is elected by universal suffrage for a five-year term.
-While the President may be reelected any number of times, immediate reelection is not allowed by the constitution.
+The President of the Republic is both the Head of State and the Head of Government and is elected by universal suffrage for a five-year term.
+While the President may be reelected any number of times, immediate reelection is not allowed by the Constitution.

 Legislative Power

 Parliament is bicameral.
-The General Assembly is made up of the Chamber of Senators, which is composed of 30 members directly elected to serve 5-year terms; and the Chamber of Representatives, composed of 99 members directly electedto serve 5-year terms.
+The General Assembly is made up of the Chamber of Senators, which is composed of 30 members directly elected to serve 5-year terms; and the Chamber of Representatives, composed of 99 members directly elected to serve 5-year terms.

 +